preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 Like, share and rate Knowledge articles
 ==========================================

+A community can be set up in several ways but in the defaul setup Like, Share and Rating are available.

 To show you appreciation for a Knowledge article you can like it and you can like comments as well.
 You can also share a Knowledge article with other colleagues.

 Like a Knowledge article or a comment
 ****************************************